Model sets with positive entropy in Euclidean cut and project schemes: Embedded fullshifts and Topological Independence

-The following provides a simple characterization for existence of an embedded fullshift. \begin{prop} Let $\Lambda$ be a uniformly discrete subset of $\R^N$.
-Then $\Omega(\Lambda)$ contains an embededed fullshift if and only if there exists $S\ssq \R^N$ and a uniformly discrete set $U\ssq \R^N$ with the following properties. \begin{enumerate} \item The set $S$ has positive asymptotic density. \item For all finite $F\ssq S$ and $a\in \{0,1\}^F$, there exists a $\Gamma \in \Omega(\Lambda)$ with $\Gamma \ssq U$ and such that for $s\in F$
+\begin{prop} Let $\Lambda$ be a uniformly discrete subset of $ \R^N$.
+Then, $\Omega (\Lambda)$ contains an embedded fullshift if and only if there exist $S\ssq \R^N$ and a uniformly discrete $U \ssq \R^N$ with the following two properties: \begin{enumerate} \item The set $S$ has positive asymptotic density.